Housing Assistance Payment (HAP)

 Where a person(s) is deemed eligible for HAP, a payment will be made directly to their landlord by the local authority on the last Wednesday of each month.

 Persons on the Clare County Council’s housing list.
-If you are not yet on your local authority’s housing list, you will need to apply by filling in the Housing application form.
+If you are not yet on your local authority’s housing list, you will need to apply by filling in the Social Housing Support Application Form.

 The local authority will make the HAP payment to your landlord on the last Wednesday of each month, subject to certain conditions: